 Texas Hemp Coalition, the premier advocacy group for the hemp industry in Texas, is hosting its third annual B2B industry event, The Texas Hemp Summit, this November 1-2, 2024 at the Texas A&M Agrilife Center in College Station, and you’re invited!

-We had such a wonderful time gathering together last year with over numerous attendees, panels and panelists & speakers.
+We had such a wonderful time gathering together last year with numerous attendees, panels and panelists & speakers.
 Our organization is looking forward to an even more impactful summit this time around considering all the exciting movement happening in the industry over the last year.

-As such our event is poised to bring together B2B industry leaders from across Texas and beyond to discuss farming, processing, cannabinoids, fiber, and retail topics concerning hemp operators through educational conversations and presentations.
+As such, our event is poised to bring together B2B industry leaders from across Texas and beyond to discuss farming, processing, cannabinoids, fiber, and retail topics concerning hemp operators through educational conversations and presentations.

 The goal of the summit is to address trending issues that are directly impacting our state’s hemp operators, as well as be a learning opportunity for those looking to get into the industry and scale.